fw-max/git_public_app_repo_url/plant_id_terms_of_use_de.md

   • (a) your access to or use of the app,
   • (b) your inability to use the app,
   • (c) any conduct or content of third parties within or linked to the app,
   • (d) any unauthorized access, use, or alteration of your transmissions or data.

+    Kein medizinischer Rat / No Medical or Safety Advice: Pflanzenerkennung dient nur Informationszwecken und ersetzt keine fachliche Beratung (z.
+B. durch Botaniker, Ärzte oder     Tierärzte).
+Plant identification is for informational purposes only and does not replace professional advice (e.g., by botanists, doctors, or veterinarians).
+Keine Garantie      für Richtigkeit / No Guarantee of Accuracy: Ergebnisse der Pflanzenerkennung können fehlerhaft oder unvollständig sein.
+Plant identification results may be incorrect or          incomplete.
+Haftungsausschluss / Limitation of Liability: Keine Haftung für Schäden durch falsche Bestimmungen, falsche Nutzung oder Vertrauen auf die App, insbesondere bei      Giftpflanzen, Allergien, gesundheitlichen Risiken oder wirtschaftlichen Schäden.
+We disclaim any liability for damages resulting from incorrect identifications, misuse, or       reliance on the app, especially regarding toxic plants, allergies, health risks, or financial losses.

 5.3 Geltungsbereich / Jurisdiction
 • Dieser Haftungsausschluss gilt im maximal zulässigen Umfang nach geltendem Recht.
 • This limitation of liability applies to the fullest extent permitted by applicable law.
 • In einigen Ländern ist der Ausschluss bestimmter Garantien oder Haftungen gesetzlich nicht zulässig; in diesem Fall gilt die Haftung nur im gesetzlich vorgeschriebenen Mindestmaß.

-7. Änderungen / Changes
+8. Änderungen / Changes
 • Wir können die App und diese Bedingungen jederzeit ändern.
 • We may change the app and these terms at any time.

-8. Anwendbares Recht / Governing Law
+9. Anwendbares Recht / Governing Law
 • Es gilt deutsches Recht, soweit zwingendes Verbraucherrecht nicht entgegensteht.
 • German law applies, unless mandatory consumer protection laws in your country provide otherwise.
 Nutzung der APP inkl.
 Google Gemini API in folgenden Ländern erlaubt: